Reading Time: 4 minutes

 NACHA reported that 82% of American employees got paid via direct deposit in 2016.
 There have not been any updates since then, but consider this:

 The second quarter of 2019 saw a movement of $6.1 billion dollars via ACH.
 This was a 46% increase over the second quarter of 2018.
-It’s easy to surmise that a huge part of this growth stems from the number of U.S. workers who get paid by direct deposit.
+It’s easy to surmise that a huge part of this growth stems from the number of U.S. workers who are paid via direct deposit.

 We take for granted the auto-pay option utility companies offer.
 But man is it convenient.